wuqianliang/CarND-UKF-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 ## Overview
-This project implemented an Extended Kalman Filter for RADAR and LIDAR sensor data.
+This project implemented an Unscented Kalman Filter for RADAR and LIDAR sensor data.
 The Udacity simulator generates noisy RADAR and LIDAR measurements of the position and velocity of an object.
 This project implemented the Extended Kalman Filter  to fusion those measurements to predict the position and velocity of the object.

 ## Prerequisites